-It’s a bit of a vicious circle for us actually.
-We have never looked into the option of having a studio to meet couples in because we don’t sell many products.
+I think there’s also an element of it being a vicious circle too.
+We have never looked into the option of having a studio space to meet couples in because we don’t sell many products.
+We didn’t realise the demand was there.
 Because of this, it’s never seemed necessary or worthwhile.
 It’s rare that a couple ask us about purchasing products so we we don’t push or promote them because we didn’t think anyone was interested in them.
 But, as the results have shown, we probably don’t sell many products because we don’t promote them or invite couples to meet with us and discuss their options.
 Seems obvious when you put it like that, doesn’t it?

 We also asked our couples if there was anything else they’d like to mention.
-Any other services they would like to see introduced for example.
+Were there any other services they would like to see introduced for example.
 We didn’t really know where we were going with this, but we thought it was good to ask.

 A huge thank you to everyone who took the time to participate and share your feedback.
 The information you have provided has been so incredibly valuable and we’re already making, what we hope will be positive changes.